 About 38% of the respondents said that they did not trust what’s on food labels.
 Added sugar is not yet included on nutrition labels, making it hard for some to fully know what they’re consuming.

 Sugar can also be as addicting as heroin.
 Sugar temporarily makes the body feel energized and possibly even less stressed since foods with sugars like caffeine and chocolate can help focus and relax.

 However, eventually, people need more sugar to get the same effect or feel satisfied.
 Therefore, people begin to eat more sugar and find it harder to quit or lessen the amount.

 People who eat too much sugar are at a higher risk of getting diabetes and heart disease.
 JAMA: Internal Medicine conducted a study showing that added sugar was associated with an increased risk of dying from heart disease.

 Those who consumed 17%-21% of their calories from added sugar were at a 38% higher risk of dying from heart disease than people who only ate 8% or fewer calories from added sugar.

-People can’t quit sugar because they aren’t educated enough about how to read labels or underestimate how much added sugar is in what they eat.
+People can’t quit sugar because they can’t properly read labels or underestimate how much added sugar is in food.
 If you want to quit sugar, you need to eat fewer sweets and drink less soda.